Maine Gravel Adventure Ride

 Proper bike & Equipment

-Bring your road bike with whatever size tires you enjoy riding that will allow you to keep pace with the group.
-25mm tires or bigger road slicks are appropriate for this route.
-A gravel bike is acceptable if you want to ride it and feel you can keep pace with road riders.
+Bring your gravel bike with whatever size tires you enjoy riding ~38mm or bigger that will allow you to keep pace with the group.

 Clipless pedals and shoes.
 These are important elements of bike control.
 Since we are riding near to each other on the road, platform pedals don’t offer necessary bike control for this kind of riding.